St Andrew Undershaft Church, London

 The Undershaft was recently redeveloped as a formal meeting place whilst maintaining the historical features of the building.
 The project included the construction of a raised platform at one end of the nave, with facilities underneath.

-Ion Glass was commissioned to supply the church with extensive glass balustrading on the new raised floor and staircase, with a number of glass window panel guards to protect the ancient stained glass windows.
+Ion Glass were commissioned to supply the church with extensive glass balustrading on the new raised floor and staircase, with a number of glass window panel guards to protect the ancient stained glass windows.
 Ion Glass also provided internal glass entrance doors built into a stone arch and linked to the building’s alarm system.

 The main glass balustrade has no handrail, in accordance with the client’s requirement for a clean and contemporary finish.
 To meet loading requirements the glass is 21.5mm thick, laminated and toughened.
 Ion Glass designed and developed a unique system of single point 75mm stainless steel bolts to provide a stylish and functional system for fixing the glass balustrade across the front edge of the gallery.
 The raw edging of the floor is obscured by an opaque white film applied directly to the glass.